 In order to respond to changes in domestic and foreign financial situations, the Group timely adjust investment strategies and control investment risks to maintain the safety and profitability of the Group's investment positions.
-The Investment Management Committee has been established as the highest management unit responsible for the Group's investment business.
+The Investment Management Committee has been established as the highest management unit responsible for the Bank's investment business.
 The Committee is chaired by the President, and the members include the head of the Finance Department and other personnel appointed by the President.
-The Committee holds meetings once a month with the following missions to fulfill:
+The Committee has a meeting held once a month with the following missions to fulfill: